WebAssembly/component-model/design/mvp/Explainer.md

 component instance that generated the resource type, thereby hiding access to a resource type's representation from the outside world.
-Because each component instantiation generates fresh resource types distinct from all preceding instances of the same component, resource types are ["generative"].
+Because each component instantiation generates fresh resource types distinct from all preceding instances of the same component, resource types are "[generative]".

 For example, in the following example component:
 ```wat